Surya Sen Colony, Block B, Siliguri

 • It helps students in gaining knowledge about how political cultures are formed & shaped, the importance of political socialization process, the causes behind political participation & non-participation, the influence of political parties & the pressure groups in a political system and, further, the concepts of change and political development and how it’s being shaped in developing countries.

-• Updating their knowledge level in the field of study of political theory with latest information.
+• Updating their knowledge level in the field of study of political theory with major political debates.

 • Understand the legal rights of the citizen of India in general and the marginalized groups in particular